Tampa woman who lost leg after pedicure gets $1.75M in settlement, lawyers say - NewsBreak

 TAMPA, Fla. ( WFLA ) — A Tampa nail salon has reached a $1.75 million settlement with a woman whose leg was amputated after she got a pedicure at the business, according to the Morgan & Morgan law firm.

-Lawyers said Clara Shellman developed an infection after getting a pedicure at Tammy’s Nails 2 on Hillsborough Avenue in Tampa in September 2018.
-Part of her leg was amputated after the infection spread from her toe to her lower leg, according to Morgan & Morgan.Changes coming to taxes in the new year

-The lawyers claim careless cleaning and improper sanitation of nail tools led to the infection.
+The lawyers claim careless cleaning and improper sanitation of nail tools led to the infection.‘It’s like losing a family member’: Kangaroo killed in Sumner County; owners say it could have been avoided

 “When she patronized this salon, Ms. Shellman had a reasonable expectation that the professionals working there would keep their tools clean to protect her health and safety,” said Morgan & Morgan attorney Paul Fulmer, who represented Ms. Shellman.
 “While the infection the salon allegedly caused Ms. Shellman began with a small cut, it spread quickly due to her severe peripheral arterial disease.
 While no amount of money can truly make up for such a life-altering injury, I’m happy that this settlement will compensate her for a world of pain and suffering that wasn’t her fault.”